The 36th Annual LGBTQ+ Film Festival Will Take Place August 23–27, 2023

 Director and Writer: Sav Rodgers | Featuring: Kevin Smith, Joey Lauren Adams, Guinevere Turner, Andrew Ahn

-Trans filmmaker Sav Rodgers delves into the film that first introduced him to the LGBTQ world – Chasing Amy – despite its problematic place in the queer cannon and its very cis-het creator, Comic Book Bro Kevin Smith.
+Trans filmmaker Sav Rodgers delves into the film that first introduced him to the LGBTQ world – Chasing Amy – despite its problematic place in the queer canon and its very cis-het creator, Comic Book Bro Kevin Smith.
 Making a pilgrimage to the locations of the 1997 film with his girlfriend, Rodgers searches to understand and express why this film has meant so much to him on his journey.

 Kenyatta: Do Not Wait Your Turn | US | 2023 | 94 minutes | English | Southwest Premiere